 • Placed in a police cell as a place of safety

-If you are interested in becoming a media volunteer, or would like more information, please email our Media Team via firstname.lastname@example.org with a brief description of your experience.
+If your experience fits this criteria and you are interested in becoming a media volunteer, please email our Media Team via email@example.com with a brief description of your experience.